pchhetri/loop/README.md

 ### Overview

-Nodafi is a web application which allows guests of a building or facility to easily raise issues they encounter.
+NodaFi is a web application which allows guests of a building or facility to easily raise issues they encounter.
 The admin dashboard allows management to quickly get an overview of these issues so that they can effectively deploy the maintenance crew where needed.

 ### Docs